 There is no relationship in Islam more sacred after our relationship with Allah than the one we have with our parents.
-The Quran mentions being good to parents immediately after the commandment to worship Allah alone โ not once, but multiple times.
+The Quran mentions being good to parents immediately after the commandment to worship Allah alone — not once, but multiple times, across multiple surahs.
+This repetition is deliberate.

 Rabbi irhamhuma kama rabbayani saghira